ia-mm-ai/IAMMAI/README.md

 - the first body architecture
 - the first implementation derivative set
 - the first schema family
-- the first runtime flow family
+- the first runtime layer

 That is enough to move from constitutional description into early embodiment without treating implementation as a substitute for the law.